rahulrj/Machine-Learning/P2-Student Intervention System/README.md

 ### Random Forest Classifier
 **Applications of Random Forest Classifier**
-- Binomial Option Pricing :One of the most basic fundamental applications of decision tree analysis is for the purpose of option pricing.
-The binomial option pricing model uses discrete probabilities to determine the value of an option at expiration
-- It can be used as an "instant physician".An autoassociative memory neural network can be trained to store a large number of medical records, each of which includes information on symptoms, diagnosis, and treatment for a particular case.
-After training, the net can be presented with input consisting of a set of symptoms; it will then find the full stored pattern that represents the "best" diagnosis and treatment.

 - Its used in the stock market business,where many factors weigh in to determine whether a given stock will go up or down on any given day.
+Binomial Option Pricing models use it.
+- Random Forests have been applied to the task of distinguishing between stars and cosmic rays in images collected by the Hubble Space Telescope.Each of the images were described using 20 numerical features and labeled as either a star or a cosmic ray and the classifier was able to achieve a generalization accuracy of over 95%.
+- It can be used as an "instant physician".A RF can be trained with a large number of medical records, containing various diseases and its symptoms.
+After training, it can be presented with input consisting of a set of symptoms and the tree will determine whether the given symptoms evaluate to a disease.

 **Advantages of Random Forest Classifier**
 - Random forest runtimes are quite fast, and they are able to deal with unbalanced and missing data
 - Random decision forests specially correct for decision trees' habit of overfitting to their training set.
 - The ability of automatically producing accuracy and variable importance and information about outliers makes random forests easier to use effectively.
 - The other main advantage is that, because of how they are constructed (using bagging or boosting) these algorithms handle very well high dimensional spaces as well as large number of training examples.
-- Random forests is not very sensitive to the parameters used to run it and it is easy to determine which parameters to use.
+- Random forests is not very sensitive to the parameters used to run it.
-- Another fair advantage is that it gives estimates of what variables are important in the classification.

 **Disadvantages of Random Forest Classifier**